On This Day in History: September 20

 Worldwide Events On This Day

-- At least 161 people have died after a ferry capsized close to the pier on Ukara, an island in Lake Victoria. part of Tanzania.
+- At least 161 people die after a ferry capsized close to the pier on Ukara Island in Lake Victoria and part of Tanzania.

 - Hurricane Maria makes landfall in Puerto Rico as a powerful Category 4 hurricane, resulting in 2,975 deaths, US$90 billion in damage, and a major humanitarian crisis.